happyheng11/Python-OOP-2nd-Milestone-Project/README.md

 Created a game of blackjack using OOP in Python.

+I came up with the logic flow myself, didn't follow any walkthrough.

 The game only involves one player playing against a computer dealer.

 During the initial deal, both the cards for the player are faced up, while for the computer only one is faced up.